icshwi/e3training/workbook/chapter8.md

 	|-- Makefile
 	`-- README.md
 	```
   - What do you see?
 And do you understand how we use the above four variables?
-Before going to a real execise, please try to answer the following questions:
+Before going to a real exercise, please try to answer the following questions:
-    - We selected `N` or `Enter` to skip to push the local e3-genesysGEN5kWPS to the remote repository `https://github.com/icshwi/e3-genesysGEN5kWPS`, can you translated the remote reposiotory url by using some of four variables?
+    - We selected `N` or `Enter` to skip to push the local e3-genesysGEN5kWPS to the remote repository `https://github.com/icshwi/e3-genesysGEN5kWPS`, can you translated the remote repository url by using some of four variables?

 	- What if `Y` is selected?
 One can see this by the followed commands:
 	  ```